 Hiring a tax attorney can help you understand the tax laws you are subject to as an individual or business owner and how you can best stay in compliance with these laws to avoid stiff IRS penalties.
 They can assist you with setting up trusts and wills as well as oversee the distribution of your estate.
 They can advocate on your behalf in mediation and court for the elimination or reduction of your individual or business tax obligations, recommend and oversee structured IRS settlements, collaborate with CPAs to create and prepare tax documents, and represent you in audit hearings, IRS hearings, administrative appeals, U.S. Tax Court, and even the U.S. Supreme Court and Court of Appeals.

 If you’ve received an audit notice from the IRS, it’s likely the first time you’ve had to face this stressful situation.
-A tax attorney, on the other hand, has assisted clients with this challenge time and again and understands the pitfalls that may occur during the auditing process.
+A specialized tax attorney, on the other hand, has assisted clients with this challenge time and again and understands the pitfalls that may occur during the auditing process.
 They can help the IRS understand the material facts of your case and take important steps to resolve tax issues, including filing appeals of court decisions, communicating with the IRS on your behalf, making recommendations to help you save money, and explain the tax credits for which you may qualify.

 Even if you haven’t been subject to audit, specific situations require the knowledge and training of a tax attorney.
 Common scenarios in which you should consult with this type of professional include the following.

-Like other types of lawyers, tax attorneys must complete their Juris Doctor (JD) degree and be admitted to practice by the bar association in your state.
+Like other types of lawyers, specialized tax attorney must complete their Juris Doctor (JD) degree and be admitted to practice by the bar association in your state.
 In addition, however, a qualified tax lawyer will also have a Master of Law degree in taxation, which indicates advanced training in a specialized area of tax law, such as estate planning, business taxation, international taxation, or the provision of financial services.
 Some tax attorneys also have an accounting background and are schooled in the legal implications of a vast variety of tax situations.
 These attorneys can help you with complex accounting situations that also have legal implications.

 To represent you with the IRS, a tax attorney must be registered with the IRS as an Enrolled Agent (EA).
 This requires successful completion of a three-part exam about individual and business taxation and adherence to the ethical standards of the profession.
 They are also required to complete at least 72 continuing education course hours every three years to maintain EA status with the IRS.